 Your request must include:

-- an address for correspondence (a phone number or email address is also useful if we need to clarify your request)
+an address for correspondence - ideally an email.
+This may also be useful if we need to clarify your request

-We will acknowledge your request usually within 5 working days.
-We will then assess the request and estimate the amount of work involved in answering it.
+We will acknowledge receipt of your request usually within 5 working days.

 We have a maximum of 20 working days from the day after we receive the request to provide the information.
 If we need to ask for fees and/or any further information needed to clarify the request we will ‘stop the clock’ until we have received this.